Table of Contents：

 Slime from pet water fountains is more than an obnoxious annoyance.
-Generally, Pet water fountain slime is a “bacterial biofilm” that develops when certain microorganisms form an attachment to the surface of the object by secreting a slimy, glue-like substance.
+Generally, Pet water fountain slime is a “bacterial biofilm” that develops when certain microorganisms form an attachment to the object's surface by secreting a slimy, glue-like substance.
 In an easy explanation, slime is produced as protection by bacteria from cleaning chemicals.

 Changing water is the most successful strategy because all the “things” will be cleared out.
 You may change the water once a day.
 It may seem overkill, but the work is worth it.
 Frequent changing may allow you less cleaning (but still needed).

 Most pet water fountains are equipped with filters.
-These filters are to purify the water quality by removing detritus from getting into the water.
-Without any doubt, filters play a big role in water quality.
+These filters are to purify the water quality by removing residues from getting into the water.
+Without any doubt, filters play a significant role in water quality.

-From what's mentioned above, we can know the success in getting rid of pet water fountain slime will depend on:
+From what's mentioned above, we know that getting rid of pet water fountain slime will depend on:

-With a simple design and no crevices, pet water fountains can avoid much dust to gather on the case or small crevices, less chance for bacteria growth.
+With a simple design and no crevices, pet water fountains can avoid much dust gathering on the case or small crevices, less chance for bacteria growth.

 LAIKA Aqua Pet Water Fountain – Super EASY!